zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 another at most 10s later.
 After 3 consecutive Data Search requests are sent to a node without a response, it is removed from the list.

+We consider an announcement to be announced if it is stored on at least half of the nodes in the list.

 We keep track of the total amount of time we have spent announcing at a given individual key without a connection to the corresponding friend being made, saving across sessions.
 Once this exceeds 64 hours, we switch to a low-intensity mode; this simply means that we reduce the size of the list from 8 to 2, with at most 1 non-open node.

+The ``low-intensity'' individual announcements made alongside a shared announcement use this low-intensity mode from the start, and moreover do not start until the shared announcement is announced.

 ## Searching
 For each offline friend, we search for its announcements using forwarded Data